If you are licensed and/or registered to perform your job, you will soon be able to work across states and territories without needing to:

 AMR began rolling out in Tasmania on 22 December 2021

 Currently, the scheme is only available for a limited number of occupations across participating states and territories.
-It will apply to more occupational licences in more states over time.

 This page will be updated as other jurisdictions join the AMR scheme and when AMR applies to more occupations in Tasmania.